 • To tighten and tone and shape the arms, you must work heavy.
 There’s no way around it.

 • I have never seen a woman with flabby arms deadlifting 135 pounds.
-Every woman I’ve ever seen deadlifting 135 pounds (like four in the past two years) had tight, toned and shapely arms.
+Every woman I’ve ever seen deadlifting 135 pounds (like four in the past two years) had tight, toned arms.

 • Though the deadlift is considered a back exercise, you can’t work your middle back without using your arms.